Snazzie/DotNet-TryCatchThrow-Benchmark/README.md

 TryCatch block does not add noticeable overhead, it is error throwing that incurs overhead.

-The overhead from throwing and catching an exception is ~0.002ms, which is unoticeable in real world application.
+The overhead from throwing and catching an exception resulted with ~0.002ms, which is unoticeable in real world application.

 ## Results
 ```